Classroom Mindfulness for Kids: Short, Optional Practices for School

 Attention anchors in classroom mindfulness routines

-Attention anchors are the “place to return” during short mindfulness for students.
-A child might notice breathing, feet on the floor, one classroom sound, a hand opening and closing, or the edge of a pencil on the desk.
+Attention anchors give students a clear “come back here” point during a short practice.
+A child might notice breathing, the pressure of hands on the desk, one classroom sound, a hand slowly opening and closing, or the straight edge of a pencil.

 Emotion labeling can also help.
 A student may silently name “nervous,” “tired,” or “excited” as a passing experience, not a problem to fix in front of everyone.
 No sharing required.